DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

     - Implement the `GetDebugFrame()` method.
     - Inside `GetDebugFrame()`, create an instance of your custom class, set its properties, and return it.

-> Note: This can also be implemented with components by creating a component that inherits `IFBFDebugActor` and adding the component to the actor.
+> Note: Instead of inheriting `IFBFDebugActor` directly on the actor, you can instead do it on a component and add it to the actor.
 ## Record & Play

 1. **Start the Game**